All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Complete guide to hormone optimization for men over 40.
 Evidence-based strategies for testosterone, thyroid, cortisol, insulin, and growth hormone management.

-Hormone optimization for men over 40 addresses the gradual but significant decline in testosterone, growth hormone, DHEA, and thyroid function that begins in your 30s and accelerates through your 40s, 50s, and beyond.
+Hormone improvement for men over 40 addresses the gradual but significant decline in testosterone, growth hormone, DHEA, and thyroid function that begins in your 30s and accelerates through your 40s, 50s, and beyond.
 After age 30, testosterone decreases by approximately 1 to 2% per year, growth hormone declines by roughly 14% per decade, and cortisol often rises due to accumulated life stress .
-This guide covers every major hormone, what the research says, and how to optimize naturally and medically.
+This guide covers every major hormone, what the research says, and how to improve naturally and medically.

-The Hormonal Landscape After 40
+the Hormonal space After 40

 The changes are interconnected.
 Lower testosterone leads to increased body fat.
 More body fat increases aromatase activity, converting testosterone to estrogen.
 Higher estrogen signals the pituitary to reduce LH production, further lowering testosterone.
 Meanwhile, rising cortisol from stress, poor sleep, and inflammation compounds every other hormonal decline .